 - Holiday Inn Alte Oper: Eight minutes from the train station, the Holiday Inn Alte Oper is centrally located.
 It has underground parking, a shop and a gym.
 There are also a couple of on-site restaurants, or you can make use of the pillow menus.

 - Steigenberger Frankfurter Hof: This mid-priced Frankfurt hotel has a history that goes back to 1876, and yet along with the tradition, it has all the modern conveniences that a traveller needs.
 The facilities include a gym, a spa and a fine-dining restaurant.

 - Jumeirah Frankfurt: Overlooking the Zeil shopping area and within walking distance of the financial district of Frankfurt and the stations, this 28-floor architectural icon has large modern rooms, several restaurants and bars, and all the mod cons that you would expect in a top-notch luxury hotel.
 It also features stunning views of the city.

 - Roomers: This luxury hotel in the middle of Frankfurt has modern and extravagant finishes.
 It boasts an award-winning bar, and fine-dining restaurant.
 End the day in the spa that overlooks the Frankfurt skyline.
 Take to the spa tub, work out in the modern gym or order a massage for the ultimate in relaxation.

 ✓ Top-rated area to stay in Frankfurt for a touch of nostalgia and sightseeing

 Although largely destroyed in the WWII there are medieval buildings to be found all over this small district within the Innenstadt called Altstadt (Old Town).
 Some of the destroyed buildings have been reconstructed using ancient floor plans.

-The Römerberg is one of Frankfurt’s prettiest public squares.
+The Römerberg is one of Frankfurt’s prettiest public squares and among the best places to wander on your first-time Frankfurt itinerary.
 It is the only part of Frankfurt (so far) to have been rebuilt to look like the city of old.

 Well serviced by the metro rail, Altstadt is one of the easiest to reach districts in Frankfurt.

 If you’re into history, visit the 14th century Historical Museum built in 1878.
 It contains historical collections that go back to medieval times.